tari-labs/tari-university/src/cryptography/amortization-bp-ipp/mainreport.md

 unique.

 [Table 1](#tab_cmc) gives the multiplication cost of the naive algorithm together with other four algorithms.
-The [Appendix](#appendices) contains full descriptions of these algorithms, which are simply referred to as Naive Algorithm or [NA], Algorithm 1 or [A1], Algorithm 2 or [A2], Algorithm 3 or [A3] and Algorithm 4 or [A4].
+[Appendix A](#appendix-a-optimized-algorithms) contains full descriptions of these algorithms, which are simply referred to as Naive Algorithm or [NA], Algorithm 1 or [A1], Algorithm 2 or [A2], Algorithm 3 or [A3] and Algorithm 4 or [A4].